CSC207-UofT/course-project-newtapp/phase1/design_document.md

    After implementing an initial Request and Response models for communication between our Presenters and Interfaces, we decided to redesign our input and output models for more simplicity and to implement a cleaner design.

    Originally, we had different requestmodels for each interactor, making sending and recieving requests and responses unnecessarily complex.
 To adjust this, we created one requestmodel for all interactors.

-   After further implementing our program as a web app, we then decided to use the request and responses as implemented and handled by Spring Boot.
+However, after further implementing our program as a web app, we then decided to use the request and responses as implemented and handled by Spring Boot.

 ## Clean Architecture